THallerJ/s-duplicates/README.md

 [Spotify Duplicates](https://sduplicates.netlify.app) helps you find and remove duplicate songs in your library.

 Duplicate songs may appear in your library because Spotify treats different versions of the same song as entirely separate songs.
-So, a user may--for example--unwittingly have the single version, album version, and a remastered version of the same song saved in their library or playlist.
+So, a user may--for example--unwittingly have the single version, album version, and remastered version of the same song saved in their library or playlist.

 ## Find Duplicates Algorithm